 per square foot of heated space.
 For a 1,500 sq. ft. house the estimated

 cost would be $1,900 to $2,300.
 That's considerably less than the cost for a

 Disadvantage of Radiant Heat Panels

-Installing a ducted central air conditioner would undermine many of the advantages of
+function.
+Installing a ducted central air conditioner would undermine many of

-cost effective and healthy way to retrofit your home with comfortable, reliable heat.
+an easy, cost effective and healthy way to retrofit your home with

 Heating without moving air also